headless-axolotl/dungen/documentation/testing.md

 ### Triangulation

-Two simple unit tests are performed here.
-One checks whether the procedure correctly constructs a triangle from three points and the other whether the procedure correctly constructs two triagnles from four points.
+Two simple and one bigger unit tests are performed here.
+The first simple test checks whether the procedure correctly constructs a triangle from three points and the other whether the procedure correctly constructs two triagnles from four points.
 By extension these tests also check whether the helper points which are placed around the rectangle of the map and any edges connected to them are removed from the list.

-TBA: bigger unit test.
+The bigger test checks the triangulation of more points.

 ### Vector operations